Hullow/42/Fdf/Journal-Fdf.md

 # 11/4/24
 - Back to work at 42
 - Trying to print my isometric projection using the mlx.
 Not successful so far.
+- Re-using the key handler as it worked well with mlxtest.c: seg fault caused by call to ft_isometric_transform.
+Maybe look at the pointer being passed as param ?